clclab/clc-labs/_labs/evolution-of-communication/evolution-of-communication.md

 published: true
 ---

-In this lab, we will model the evolution of a communication system.
+In this lab, we will model the evolution of a communication system in R.

 A possible way of representing a communication system is by using matrices that describe a mapping from a set of meanings to a set of forms (or signals).
 For instance, the well known alarm call system of Vervet monkeys [@seyfarth1980monkey] in its usual idealisation, can be